Top 5 Bad Pieces of Advice First Time Buyers Will Hear, But Should Never Follow

 The underlying assumption is we should allocate our spending on housing up to some limit determined by someone else based on what they thought was appropriate.
 A better version of this advice?
 “Buy the house that works for your lifestyle and situation.”

 Very few first time buyers have their life completely set.
-They often have yet to have a family (or even decide if one is in the cards) and are far from at the top of their career ladder.
+They often have yet to start a family (or even decide if one is in the cards) and are far from at the top of their career ladder.
 It’s for this reason that ‘starter homes’ exist.

 It may seem like an old-fashioned concept, but think of it this way.
 Would you order pizzas for a party before you know how many people are showing up?
 Not unless you want to risk ending up with too much or too little and wasting your cash.
 So, if you wouldn’t do that for a party, why do it for the most expensive thing you’re probably ever going to buy?